seansovine/rust_clz_xml/dbutil/README.md

 ## Next

-Eventually we will have our future TUI use the gRPC client methods to remotely execute commands on the database utility service.
-And we will probably also use the gRPC idea for other services.
+We've started implementing a TUI that calls gRPC services to run the database schema and data reset commands, and we're working on a feature to allow interactively running the parser to insert data records extracted from CLZ XML files.
+See [/tui/README](../tui/README.md).